 The Center’s Patrick Henry Fellowship supports outstanding writing on American history and culture by both scholars and nonacademic authors; it offers a $45,000 stipend for the academic year, plus living arrangements and other benefits.

-The applications for the 2023-2024 Patrick Henry Fellowship are now closed.
-Please check back in September 2023 for a new application.
+The applications for the 2024-2025 Patrick Henry Fellowship are now closed.
+Check back in September 2024 for a new application.

 Hodson Trust-John Carter Brown Library Fellowship

 The Hodson Trust-John Carter Brown Library Fellowship is open to applicants from a wide range of disciplines who are pursuing projects on the literature, history, culture, or art of the Americas before 1830.
 The award supports two months of research and two months of writing.
 The stipend is $5,000 per month for a total of $20,000, plus housing and university privileges.

 The applications for the 2024-2025 Hodson Trust-John Carter Brown Library Fellowship are now open.

 Staff & Faculty Fellowships are to be awarded to college staff and faculty who generate and/or engage Chesapeake Heartland materials while also collaborating with local community partners.
 The applications for 2021 Chesapeake Heartland Staff & Faculty Fellowships are now closed.
 Check back in March 2022 for a new application.